YamamotoDesu/UITableViewDiffableDataSource/README.md

 ```

 # Something notes
-##  To prevent text content from becoming overly wide for iPad
+##  To prevent content from becoming overly wide for iPad
 ```swift
 tableView.cellLayoutMarginsFollowReadableWidth = true
 ```